nnecklace/calc-malc/docs/testing.md

 ## Unit Testing

-The project currently has about 140 unit tests for different kinds of inputs.
+The project currently has about 222 unit tests for different kinds of inputs.
 All unit tests can be run with gradle `./gradlew test` (unix systems).
 All inputs haven't been tested for each section (Lexer, Parser, Evaluator).
-Test coverage should be 100%.
+Test coverage should be close 100%.
+Test coverage can be viewed by generating jacoco test report coverage `./gradlew jacocoReport`

 ## Performance Testing